 The development came after bank officials at the exclusive Lombard Odier Bank in Geneva became concerned in June when their client, Uzbek telecoms tycoon Bekzod Ahmedov, appeared on the Interpol wanted list, accused of massive fraud in Uzbekistan.

 Mr Ahmedov used to be general director of a mobile phone company called Uzdunrobita.
-According to documents obtained by the Financial Times newspaper in 2003, this company was owned by Gulnara Karimova.'Not independent'
+According to documents obtained by the Financial Times newspaper in 2003, this company was owned by Gulnara Karimova.

 In a further twist to this complex sequence of events, two Uzbek men were arrested in Geneva in July after allegedly trying to get access to the Takilant accounts using documents which, according to banking sources, had been forged abroad.